1989Ryan/Semantic_SLAM/README.md

 README.md
 ```

-## TODO list
+## TODO

 * Publish the cloud point infomation
 * Encode the cloud point and visual descriptor with semantic information
-* Clustering the cloud point to a single location
+* Clustering the cloud points into a single location point
 * Visualize the result
 * Run in the KITTI dataset
 * Run in XJTU campus
+* Connect all the elements into a single project
+* Inference accelerate